Skip to content

 Trials of probiotics in arthritis have therefore yielded fairly disappointing results, and more in-depth research is certainly still needed.
 In particular it is felt that study participant ages should be taken in to account when the studies are designed, as our microbial populations change as we age which adds another degree of complexity to the trial results.

 Having said that, we think it's fascinating to see the increasing plethora of seemingly unrelated health conditions being linked to gut bacteria, so will continue to watch this space with anticipation.
 We do know that auto-immune conditions are increasingly being linked to gut permeability or 'leaky gut'; scientists believe that the weakening of the mucosal barrier (which probiotics are thought to play a significant part in maintaining) is a pivotal factor in the development of auto-immune diseases.
 It may therefore make sense to support your gut health or those with auto-immune diseases.
-To read more about how gut bacteria may affect auto-immunity in general, click here. or read Kerry's blog post for more information about probiotics and the immune system.
+Head over to Probiotic Professionals to read more about how gut bacteria may affect auto-immunity in general, or read Kerry's blog post for more information about probiotics and the immune system.